 Before the all-clear is sounded on the Covid-19 pandemic, a Republican president and a Democratic speaker joined forces to enact emergency spending bills that more than double the 2008-2009 package.

-The Great Recession wasn’t the first time – and the Coronapocalypse won’t be the last time – that Washington applied its fiscal and monetary muscle to stimulate the economy.
+Considering the history of economic stimulus, the Great Recession wasn’t the first time – and the Coronapocalypse won’t be the last time – that Washington applied its fiscal and monetary muscle to stimulate the economy.

 The cash cure